Microsoft 365 Ransomware: Your Guide to Prevention and Fast Recovery

 Data Recovery Options

-1. Restore from backup: The most straightforward recovery option is restoring your files from a backup.
-However, this is only possible if you have an up-to-date backup that is not connected to your network (and thus not encrypted by the ransomware).
+1. Restore from backup: The most straightforward recovery option is recovering your files from a backup.
+However, this is only possible if you have an up-to-date backup that is not connected to your network (and thus not encrypted by ransomware).

 2. Decryption tools: Some cybersecurity firms and independent researchers release decryption tools for certain types of ransomware.
 However, these are not available for all variants.